Posted by OUTDOORICA on 26th Jun 2026

 - Do you want a manual crank lift or hydraulic lift?

-- Should you ask about galvanized frame availability?
+- Should you ask about a galvanized frame?

 - Is the fishing hole layout practical?